pocketbase/pocketbase/README.md

 ## Contributing

 PocketBase is free and open source project licensed under the [MIT License](LICENSE.md).
+You are free to do whatever you want with it, even offering it as a paid service.

 You could help continuing its development by: